 As a school, we welcome all opportunities to provide further education, guidance and training to our students.
-A provider wishing to request access should contact Steve Boot, Deputy Headteacher who oversees the CEIAG provision in the school.
+A provider wishing to request access should contact Lee Davy, Assistant Headteacher who oversees the CEIAG provision in the school.

 This will then be passed to the appropriate Key Stage lead.

 Monitoring and Evaluation